runodp/dagster-odp/docs/concepts/resources.md

 # Resources

-Resources in Dagster ODP provide a configuration-driven way to share code across tasks and sensors.
+Resources in dagster-odp provide a configuration-driven way to share code across tasks and sensors.
 While Dagster has its own resources system, ODP enhances it with simplified configuration management.

 ## Understanding Resources